Memory Care for Alzheimer’s and other Dementias in Orlando

 No one knows your loved one like you do.
 That’s why we involve families in care plans based on personal history, needs and preferences.
 Our staff, trained in dementia care, helps residents achieve successes and find contentment in the moment through engagement with appropriate activities such as playing simple games or completing short chores.

-Thanks to the influence of UCF’s Colleges of Medicine and Nursing, and UCF’s College of Health and Public Affairs, your loved one will receive the highest-quality progressive care.
+Thanks to the influence of UCF’s Colleges of Medicine and Nursing, and UCF’s College of Health Professions and Sciences, your loved one will receive the highest-quality progressive care.
 In accordance with Legacy Pointe’s culture of hospitality, our staff will always treat your loved one with patience, dignity and gentle kindness.

 Secure your spot and save!

-Make your deposit for memory support services today to secure a spot.
+Make your deposit for memory care services today to secure a spot.
 And by making your deposit early, you may be able to save almost $15,000.
 Inquire to learn more.

 Floor Plans